-Categories Privacy Indicators General Privacy Policies, Procedures, and Practices • The completion date of each review of each privacy policy, procedure, and practice by the prescribed entity since the prior review of the IPC. • Whether amendments were made to existing privacy policies, procedures, and practices as a result of the review, and if so, a list of the amended privacy policies, procedures, and practices and, for each policy, procedure, and practice amended, a brief description of the amendments made. • Whether new privacy policies, procedures, and practices were developed and implemented as a result of the review, and if so, a brief description of each of the policies, procedures, and practices developed and implemented. • The date that each amended and newly developed privacy policy, procedure, and practice was communicated to agents and, for each amended and newly developed privacy policy, procedure, and practice communicated to agents, the nature of the communication. • Whether communication materials available to the public and other stakeholders were amended as a result of the review, and if so, a brief description of the amendments.
-Collection of Personal information and Data • The number of data holdings containing PI maintained by the prescribed entity.
-Holdings The number of statements of purpose developed for data holdings containing PI. • The number and a list of the statements of purpose for data holdings containing PI that were reviewed since the prior review by the IPC. • Whether amendments were made to existing statements of purpose for data holdings containing PI as a result of the review, and if so, a list of the amended statements of purpose and, for each statement of purpose amended, a brief description of the amendments made. • The number of section 52.1(1) Agreements executed with the Chief Coroner from whom PI was collected since the prior review by the IPC.
+Categories Privacy Indicators General Privacy Policies, Procedures and Practices The completion date of each review of each privacy policy, procedure and practice by the prescribed entity since the prior review of the IPC.
+Whether amendments were made to existing privacy policies, procedures, and practices as a result of the review, and if so, a list of the amended privacy policies, procedures, and practices and, for each policy, procedure and practice amended, a brief description of the amendments made.
+Whether new privacy policies, procedures, and practices were developed and implemented as a result of the review, and if so, a brief description of each of the policies, procedures, and practices developed and implemented.
+The date that each amended and newly developed privacy policy, procedure and practice was communicated to agents and, for each amended and newly developed privacy policy, procedure and practice communicated to agents, the nature of the communication. • Whether communication materials available to the public and other stakeholders were amended as a result of the review, and if so, a brief description of the amendments.
+Collection of Personal Information and Data The number of data holdings containing personal information maintained by the prescribed entity.
+Holdings The number of statements of purpose developed for data holdings containing personal information.
+The number and a list of the statements of purpose for data holdings containing personal information that were reviewed since the prior review by the IPC.
+Whether amendments were made to existing statements of purpose for data holdings containing personal information as a result of the review, and if so, a list of the amended statements of purpose and, for each statement of purpose amended, a brief description of the amendments made.